-Physicians at the UW Medicine Center for Plastic and Reconstructive Surgery understand how important your body is to you.
-Our mission is to restore its form and function to the greatest possible extent for patients whose bodies are changed by disease, trauma or congenital deformity.
-We also provide cosmetic plastic surgery to patients who want to transform their appearance.
+Physicians at the UW Medicine Center for Plastic and Reconstructive Surgery provide expertise in both restoring patient form and function lost by trauma or disease, as well as providing top-notch cosmetic plastic surgery to patients who wish to transform their appearance.

 Our surgeons work closely with patients to develop a thorough surgery plan based on each patient’s needs, taking into consideration the patient’s overall health, the medical benefit of a near-term procedure vs. opting to delay, the likelihood of post-operative treatment such as radiation, time needed for full healing, and, of course, the patient’s wishes.